-Here is a short list of some of my suggestions of things to do while in the French Riviera!
+Here is a short list of some of my suggestions of things to do while in the study abroad program in the French Riviera!
 I studied here in the spring of 2018, and the following were some of my favorite activities.
 Explore all of Antibes and everything it has to offer while you are there, as it will be your home while you're abroad!

 - Le Marché Provençal: This is a must.
 The local produce is unmatched.
 Make sure to find the vendors selling Socca, Macarons, and some authentic Provençal herbs and cheeses.